 Talk to your doctor about your cancer risk and what cancer screening test is right for you.
 If you notice any troubling symptoms, don’t wait for your annual exam – schedule an appointment today.

 At Emory Healthcare, we’re here to help you find the care you need when you need it.
-With more than 2,800 doctors and 300 locations, including 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
+With more than 3,450 physicians in over 70 specialties, 425 locations and 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
 Find a doctor near you to help you get and stay healthy.